Daily Calorie Requirements

 Yet, there is more.

-Our daily calorie requirements vary based on our gender, height, age, weight, body mass index and level of activity.
 A calorie is a unit of energy.
 Therefore, the calories we get from different foods provide us with needed energy.
-Most of the calories we need are used for energy to keep our heart, lungs, brain, and more functioning properly.
+Most of the calories we need are used for energy to keep our heart, lungs, brain, and other organs functioning properly.

 I am 5’8 tall.
 For my age, when I am physically active I need 2576 calories each day to maintain my weight.
 To lose weight, while active I must eat 2061 calories per day.
 When I get little or no exercise, I can only eat 1627 calories per day to maintain my weight.
 With no exercise, I can only eat 1302 calories per day to not gain or lose any weight.
-So, if I went on a “general” 2,000 calorie diet recommended for women, I would be anorexic thin.
-Therefore, each individual must calculate their daily calorie requirements!
+So, as an active person, if I went on a “general” 2,000 calorie diet recommended for women, I would be anorexic thin with my hair falling out.
+Therefore, each individual must calculate their own daily calorie requirements!
 Please do not just assume you need 2,000 calories each day.
 You may find that you need more or less.

 How Many Calories Do I Need?

 As you lose weight, you must continue recalculating your daily calorie requirements until you reach your weight loss goal.
-Once your weight loss goal is realized, you will not need to keep adjusting your daily calorie requirements.
-At this point, you will be eating your daily calorie requirements to maintain your achieved weight loss goal.
+Once your weight loss goal is realized, you will not need to keep lowering your daily calorie requirements.
+At this point, you maintain your daily calorie requirements to keep the weight you want to be.

 Clearly, a low carb diet plan is by no means a “one-size” fit all plan.
 Additional factors that must be consider are your personal health problems and limitations.
-Things like low carb, low sodium and low sugar requirements must be factored into your low carb meal plans.
+Things like low carb, low sodium, low sugar, and gluten-free requirements must be factored into your low carb meal plans.
 This concludes our post on daily calorie requirements.